lisp-mirror/nodgui/README.txt

         documentation improvements are very welcome too! :)

-        Also i would appreciate [testing] if the library works on different environment than mine (debian GNU/Linux with SBCL).
+        Also i would appreciate [testing] if the library works on different environment than mine (Debian GNU/Linux with SBCL).

 [original documentation] <http://www.peter-herth.de/ltk/ltkdoc/>